abnamro/repository-scanner/components/resc-vcs-scanner/README.md

   https://github.com/kubernetes
   https://github.com/docker

-  Then you need to add those accounts to scope like : ["kubernetes", "docker"].
+  Then you need to add those accounts to scope like: ["kubernetes", "docker"].
 All the repositories from those accounts will be scanned.
 * exceptions (optional): If you want to exclude any account from scan, then add it to exceptions.
 Default is empty exception.

 The **output** messages of `collect_projects` command has the following format: